 Secretary of State, to know that no arbitration could stand for a moment in law. however insignificant the matter, which was conducted ex parte, without an oppor-tunity to be heard; without an inspection of the evidence which has been produced, or opportunity to cross-examine the witnesses.
-How was the late arbitration con-ducted in Paris!
+How was the late arbitration con-ducted in Paris?
 Did a number of gentlemen get together on the Bering Sea question and in private decide upon that matter?
-Did they send a private agent off to Bering Sea to look about and scratch the back of the seals [laughter], interview the neighbors and make a report?
+Did they send a private agent off to Bering Sea to look about and scratch the back of the seals [langhter], interview the neighbors and make a report?
 [Laughter, cheers, and applause].
 Gentlemen, it can hardly be contended that the Provisional Government and we representing the supporters of that Government have submitted our right to exist to Col. James H. Blount, of Georgia.
 [Applause.]
 The President of the United States had the undoubted right, so far as we were concerned, to examine into the status here, the situation of the country, as bearing upon the question whether or not he should continue the negotiations of union pending when he took his seat as President.
 That was ostensibly the object for which Col. Blount was sent to these shores.
 We insist that up to this point there has been no judicial investigation in which both parties have been given the opportunity to be heard.
 [Applause.]
 And again, as showing conclusively the utter absurdity of the position that this has been an arbitration, could an arbitration of such a nature be possible when the Government of the United States had a treaty pending before it-between it and the power which it is charged was submitting its right to exist to the decision of one man?
 [Cries of "No, no!"]
-We were a power de facto then; we were recognized by certain great powers of the world, which made us a power de facto then gover and we have been a power between the state of the prime of the power which it is charged was submitting its right to exist to the decision of one man?
-[Cries of "No, no!"]
+We were a power de facto then; we were recognized by certain great powers of the world, which made us a power de facto then the gover which it is parties the power whether the then the state of the power of the world.